List of Marvel Comics characters: K: Kid Kaiju

 During the events of Monsters Unleashed, the Leviathon Tide began invading the Earth.
 With no other choice, Kei summons Fin Fang Foom, Gorgilla, Zzutak, and Green Thing with Foom warning him against summoning more.
 Later on, Elsa Bloodstone breaks into Kei's house and tells him that she is just "doing [her] job".
 Elsa takes Kei to Parker Industries to meet with the various heroes and monsters who are defending Earth.
 To demonstrate his powers, Kei summons Devil Dinosaur and unintentionally brings along Moon Girl for the ride.
 Moon Girl gives Kei encouraging words and forms a close friendship with him due to their shared Inhuman heritage.
 Together they decipher the Leviathon's shrieks and howls and discover they wanted to "cleanse" the earth.
 Rallying with the other heroes, and earning the name "Kid Kaiju" from Spider-Man, Kei confronts the Leviathon Mother.
 He creates his own original monsters Slizzik, Hi-Vo, Aegis, Fireclaw, Scragg, and Mekara.
 When Fireclaw is killed, Kei combines himself with his monsters to form Smasher and successfully defeat the Leviathon Mother.
 Some of the Leviathons go into hiding on Earth, while the others retreat into outer space.
 The Inhumans create an island for Kei and his family called Mu, and Elsa promises to act as a mentor to him.

-Since then, Kei has continued to have his monsters battle larger threats while he stayed in the comfort of his new home.
-He is home schooled by H.E.R.B.I.E. and frequently visited by Damage Control liaison Gloria Clark.
-Kei and Elsa teamed up with the Mole Man to battle the New Intelligencia.
-During this time, Kei sympathized with Mole Man when he expressed the desire to have his "children" resurrected through Kei's power, something which Kei was unsure was possible.
-When New Intelligencia is defeated, Kei and Elsa hand them over to Dum Dum Dugan and the S.H.I.E.L.D. agents with him.
+Kei is home schooled by H.E.R.B.I.E. and frequently visited by Damage Control liaison Gloria Clark.